 Operating under Apache license, Hadoop provides a full ecosystem.
 Hadoop alone cannot do amazing work but with its ‘friends’, it becomes a perfect match with Big Data.
 In our post, we will introduce some of the most notable components of Hadoop categorized by their functions.

 - Read more: how big is big data

 HDFS (Hadoop Distributed File System) is the key component that makes up Hadoop.
-HDFS is used to store and access huge file based on client/server architecture.
+HDFS is used to store and access a huge file based on client/server architecture.
 This system also enables the distribution and storage of data across Hadoop clusters.

 HBase (Hadoop Database) is a columnar database built on top of the HDFS.
-Being a file system, HDFS lacks the random read and write capability.
+Being a file system, HDFS lacks random read and write capability.
 It is when HBase steps in and provides fast record lookups in large tables.